MATH202 Linear Algebra

 To make an appointment outside of office hours, if they conflict with your schedule, talk to Dominic after class or send an e-mail giving 4-5 times when you can come in.

 3 hours per week, Monday, Wednesday, Friday 9-10.

 1 hour per week, starting in week 2.
 You will be streamed into one tutorial.

-The internal assessment is made up of 50% from 4 assignments and 50% from two class tests.
+The internal assessment is made up of 50% from 4 assignments and 50% from an in-class test.

 A combination of true/false, short-answer and long-answer questions; all questions to be answered.

 - E is the Exam mark